scafi/scafi.github.io/pages/docs.md

 {% highlight scala %}
 // An "aggregate program" can be seen as a function from a Context to an Export
-// The Context is the input for a local computation: includes state
+// The Context is the input for a local computation: including state
 //  from previous computations, sensor data, and exports from neighbours.
 // The export is a tree-like data structure that contains all the information needed
 //  for coordinating with neighbours.
-It also contains the output of the computation. object MyAggregateProgram extends AggregateProgram with StandardSensorNames {
+It also contains the output of the computation. class MyAggregateProgram extends AggregateProgram with StandardSensorNames {
   // Main program expression driving the ensemble
   // This is run in a loop for each agent
   // According to this expression, coordination messages are automatically generated